 These people will be clicking your ads simply to get to the website.
-The result: A serious waste of your PPC budget.
+The result: A serious waste of your PPC ad budget.

-Focus on the audience segment with the highest potential
+Focus on the high-potential audience segments

 To achieve the highest marketing ROI, focus on the segment with the highest potential to convert.
 Not sure who that is?
 If you don’t have a ton of demographic info when it comes to your ideal client persona, now’s a great time to start gathering that data.